 A learning management system is a software application that covers the administration, tracking, and delivery of educational courses or lectures to students.
 As students complete their work, the LMS moves them along in the process that is mapped out.
 It usually includes textbooks, related material, and online tests and quizzes all packaged into one online portal.

 A massive online open course is a course that is intended to have as many virtual participants as possible.
 It's a free ungated resource for anyone interested in a topic to join.
-MOOCs allow for a wider range of communication and collaboration due to the sheer amount of users involved.
+MOOCs allow for a wider range of communication and virtual collaboration due to the sheer amount of users involved.

 Online program management is an area of digital learning in which an outside company or resource builds out courses or educational products in advance for students to use.
 It's easier than having one teacher set up a whole online course and figure out how to program it all.
 Online course access can be purchased through the school for students or by students themselves.